KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-15-thread-safety.md

 }
 ```

 Like the comment says, the `Thread.sleep()` function pauses the current thread, in this case for one second at a time.
-It's wrapped in a `try` block because it can throw an `InterruptedException` (we learned about catching checked exceptions in [this tutorial](/tutorials/java/errors)), but really all this code does is make the request take longer to complete.
+It's wrapped in a `try` block because it can throw an `InterruptedException` (we learned about catching checked exceptions in [Java - errors article](/tutorials/java/errors)), but really all this code does is make the request take longer to complete.
 This is to simulate a more complicated request that takes longer to complete, like storing a file or making a big change to a database.

 Now all we need is a `web.xml` file to map the `/total` URL to our servlet: